 Previously I’ve had a treatment to remove a sun-damage spot on my nose (Plexr) which was really effective, and Aqualyx, which is a fat dissolving treatment, in my chin.

-Suzy after Botox for her jaw, which has now completely softened, and stopped her teeth grinding!
+Suzy after having her jaw muscles relaxed, which has now completely softened, and stopped her teeth grinding!

 What's your thoughts when people say we should grow up gracefully?